globalwordnet/schemas/index.md

 **Grammatical Properties**

-Grammatical properties such as gender, number, case, and tense are represented with the `<Tag>` element.
+Grammatical properties such as gender, number, case, and tense can be represented with the `<Tag>` element.

 The `<Tag>` element has a `category` attribute which indicates the type of grammatical property, and the value is the text of the tag